shreya2105/data-thoughts.github.io/index.md

 ---

-### Data analysis
+### Data Analysis

 [India Justice Report, 2019](https://www.tatatrusts.org/upload/pdf/overall-report-single.pdf) - This is India's first [ranking index](https://www.tatatrusts.org/insights/survey-reports/India-justice-report-2019/index.html#visualization) for measuring Indian states on access to justice, based on four parameters - Police, Prisons, Judiciary, and Legal Aid.
 The study was funded by Tata Group's philanthropic arm, Tata Trusts.
-My task here was to collate all the relevant publicly available datasets for last available five years and bring them all together for ranking Indian states.
-Relevant indicators were culled out from reams of data after several discussions with the client and the associated expert research groups.
-These final indicators were then checked for consistency in terms of missing data for a state or a year.
-The indicator values were then normalized on 0-1 scale for consistency and then ranked based on state's performance on the indicators.
-Besides ranking and analysis, I had also built few visualizations for the report (link above).
+Here's the repository [link](https://github.com/shreya2105/Tata-Trusts-India-Justice-Report) for more details.

+[Philanthropic Capital of India](http://csip.ashoka.edu.in/estimating-philanthropic-capital-in-india-datasets/) - Primary question that started this project was "What is the philanthropic capital of India?".
+To answer this question, I gathered and analyzed data from 4 Indian government's databases - Darpan, FCRA (Foreign Currency (Regulation) Act, Corporate Social Responsibility funding, Income Tax (for the list of NGOs registered with department).

 ---
 ### Programming